Flokkq/nixOS/README.md

 | **Music Player**            | [Spicetify][Spicetify]                            | Spotify                                 |
 | **Text Editor**             | [Neovim][Neovim]                                  | [Neovim][Neovim]                        |
 | **Fonts**                   | [Nerd fonts][Nerd fonts]                          | [Nerd fonts][Nerd fonts]                |

+## Future Improvements and Known Issues

+This configuration is a work in progress.
+Several components, particularly on the darwin side, are still incomplete.
+Whilst linux is almost done Waybar and Hyprland are prone to random crashes, and many configurations could be significantly improved.

+If you're interested in the ongoing development or want to see what's planned, please check out the [Issues](https://github.com/flokkq/dotfiles/issues) page.
+Suggestions are welcome!

 ## How to Deploy this Flake?